asbjornenge/dux-quickstart/README.md

 Let's add it!

-You can add nested objects to firebase objects by clicking the little green +.
+You can add nested objects to firebase by clicking the little green +.
 The *0* indidates that this is the first element in an array.

 ![firebase_add_hosts](firebase_add_hosts.png)